What is the main difference between a short sale and foreclosure?

 Alternatives to Short Sale vs Foreclosure

-If you’re unsure about pursuing a short sale or foreclosure, it’s worth exploring alternative solutions that may help you retain your property or minimize financial damage.
+If you’re unsure about pursuing a short sale or foreclosure, it’s worth exploring alternative solutions that may help you retain your property, stop a foreclosure, or minimize financial damage.

 1. Loan Modification